-On March 11-12, 2020, PCOS Challenge: The National Polycystic Ovary Syndrome Association will be holding the third annual PCOS Advocacy Day on Capitol Hill in Washington, D.C.
-Join us for this important event as we advocate for the first major piece of legislation focused on polycystic ovary syndrome (PCOS) ever introduced in the U.S. Congress.
-Help influence federal policy and make a difference in the lives of the millions of women and girls affected by PCOS.
-Join us as we urge Congress to increase support for PCOS research and policies that not only speed the development of new treatments, but also ensure that women and girls with PCOS have timely access to the care they need and deserve.
+On March 4, 2021, PCOS Challenge: The National Polycystic Ovary Syndrome Association will be holding the fourth annual PCOS Advocacy Day.
+Due to COVID-19 public safety concerns, the 2021 PCOS Advocacy Day will be held as a virtual event using web and phone conferencing.
+Join us for this important event as we help influence federal policy and make a difference in the lives of the millions of people affected by PCOS.
+Join us as we urge Congress to increase support for PCOS research and policies that not only speed the development of new treatments, but also ensure that people with PCOS have timely access to the care they need and deserve.

 - Share your story.